 The game was invented in 1909 by Tom Ryan of Toronto, in response to customers who complained that the 10 pin game was too strenuous.
 Tom cut 10 pins down to about 75% of their size, and used hand-sized hard rubber balls.
 [Source: History of 5 Pin Bowling] By 1945 it was more popular than 10 pin.

-Commodore Lanes opened up on Granville Street in 1930 and has been operating 12 lanes of 5 pin ever since.
+Commodore Lanes opened up on Granville Street in 1930 originally as 10 pin but switched to 5.
 It wasn’t the first bowling alley in Vancouver, and I can’t find the location where 5 pin was fist played, but it’s definitely the longest lasting.

 Grandview Lanes has also hosted 5 pin fun since 1947, and North Shore Bowl has been North Vancouver’s 5 pin centre since 1961.
 Over the last few decades though we’ve lost Varsity Ridge Lanes and Fraser Bowlaway, and Hillcrest Bowling Alleys (4280 Main St) and others, I’m sure.